'Science fiction bunker': Objectors decry Mt Eden development plans

 Creemers' submission said: "It's the initial change that's the biggest hurdle to get over.
 None of our developments have ever been dubbed post-build with terrible nicknames or referenced in derogatory terms.
 They tend to become part of the neighbourhood and owned by the locals."

-He told how he invited all submitters to coffee meetings at Circus Circus, the cafe at 447-449 Mt Eden Rd, "so we could discuss their objection or supporting submission to see if we could solve the differences of opinions and find solutions to their problems with the proposal."
+He told how he invited all submitters to coffee meetings at Circus Circus, the cafe at 447-449 Mt Eden Rd, "so we could discuss their objection or supporting submission to see if we could solve the differences of opinions and find solutions to their problems with the proposal".

 Circus Circus had not objected to the proposal, he said.